Is Argan Oil Comedogenic?

 Additionally, argan oil can have soothing properties, so it can actually help reduce any inflammation you’re already experiencing from any acne you have.

-Although it may seem counterintuitive to put oils on an oily face, there are some oils that are very good for oily skin types, and argan oil is one of them.
+Although it may seem counterintuitive to apply oils to an oily face, some oils are actually beneficial for oily skin types, and argan oil is one of them.

 Argan Oil And Combination Skin